top of page

 Zecher L'Machtzit Hashekel - Commemorating the Half Shekel

 We will be collecting money 'Zecher L'Machatzit HaShekel' on Thursday afternoon before Mincha at 7:00pm, read more on this HERE.
-There will be instructions and half dollars available for use.
+It's customary to give on behalf of one's family, including for women and children (even unborn ones).

 Please note: This does not fulfill one's obligation for the Mitzvah of Matanot L'Evyonim.